 How to Transfer Gmail Messages – Step by Step

 The Google Script will now run in the background and will auto-forward every single message from your old @gmail.com address to the new one.
-The script will add the label “cloned” to all the threads that have been successfully forwarded.
+The script will add the label “forward” to all the threads that have been successfully forwarded.
 This is required to keep track of messages that have been processed.